§114‑8.7. Reports of animal cruelty and animal welfare violations.

 As we discussed inCivil and Criminal Procedures, criminal elements must be identified and you bear the burden of proof in animal cruelty and other prosecutions.
 Every court will require proof beyond a reasonable doubt for a conviction.
 Stiff penalties, if your ordinance allows it, may provide a course of action aside from the courtroom.

 The burden of proof is the duty to prove, or disprove a fact.

 Beyond a reasonable doubt means the the only doubts are unreasonable.

 A preponderance of evidence is enough (weight) evidence making it more likely than not that the fact is true or not true.

-Many officers respond to reports of animal neglect and cruelty and issue warnings and penalties, never to return or to follow a practice of only responding when a report is received.
-Animal abusers have often been abusers before, both to people and animals and many have been victims of abuse.
+Many officers respond to reports of animal neglect and cruelty and issue warnings and penalties, never to return or to follow up, only responding when a report is received.
+Animal abusers often have been abusers before, both to people and animals and many have been victims of abuse.
 It is common for abusers to return to the abuse once you leave the scene.

-Animal hoarders represent a different level of animal neglect and deserving of special mention and attention.
+Animal hoarders represent an unusual category of animal neglect and deserving of special mention and attention by animal officers.